wavly/shawty/README.md

 #### Commands

-- Run `make server` to start the server in watch mode
+- `make server` to start the server in watch mode
-- Run `make tailwind` to watch for tailwind classes
+- `make tailwind` to watch for tailwind classes
-- Run `make tailmini` to minify the generated tailwind CSS file
+- `make tailmini` to minify the generated tailwind CSS file

 ## Contributing

 We welcome any contributions to this project!
-For guidelines on how to contribute, please refer to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file.
+For major changes, please open an issue first to discuss what you would like to change.

 ## LICENSE